Use this settings page to configure encoding options globally, for the current project, or for any file or directory in your project.

-If the file or directory encodings are not defined, then the project encoding is taken.
-If the project encoding cannot be taken (for example, if a project is not yet created), then the IDE encoding is taken.
+If the file or directory encodings are not defined, then the project encoding is used.
+If the project encoding cannot be taken (for example, if a project is not yet created), then the global encoding is used.

 |File/Directory||This column displays the project tree view.|